-Total liters of fuel consumed (by type) \emission factor (according to the type of fuel used).
+Emissions (tCO2 eq) =total litters of fuel consumed (by type) emission factor

+(according to the type of fuel used).

-Emission factors: as published by the Spanish Climate Change Office OECC at the Ministry of Agriculture, Fisheries, Food and Environment (MAPAMA).
+Emission factors: as published by the Spanish Climate Change Office OECC.
 Annex 1 includes emission factor used for the emissions calculation from the consumption of fuel by fleet vehicles, according to each type of fuel.

-2.1.4 Emissions resulting from the consumption of fuel used in diesel generating sets
+2.1.4 Emissions resulting from the consumption of fuel in diesel generating sets

-Diesel Generating sets are in most of REE substations and some buildings (working premises) in order to ensure the supply in the event of electricity failure.
+Diesel Generating sets are in most of Red Eléctrica substations and some buildings in order to ensure the supply in the event of electricity failure.
 In general (with some exceptions), the number of operating hours registered, corresponds to the time where they have been on in order to perform maintenance checks to ensure that they are in working conditions.